Ask AI

 2. Clone the dbt project repository as a subdirectory of your Dagster project.

-4. Run dbt parse to create a dbt manifest for your Dagster project.
+• Create a dbt manifest for your Dagster project, and

 In the CI/CD workflows for your dbt project, set up a dispatch action to trigger a deployment of your Dagster project when your dbt project changes.